sarah1893/notes/docs/appendix/python-asyncio.rst

 ------------

 Handling I/O operations such as network connections is one of the most expensive tasks in a program.
-Take a simple TCP echo server as an example.
+Take a simple TCP blocking echo server as an example (The following snippet).
 If a client connects to the server successfully without sending any request, it blocks others' connections.
-Even though clients send data as soon as possible, the server handles these requests inefficiently because it wastes a lot of time waiting for I/O responses from hardware such as network interfaces.
+Even though clients send data as soon as possible, the server cannot handle other requests if there is no client tries to establish a connection.
+Also, handling multiple requests is inefficient because it wastes a lot of time waiting for I/O responses from hardware such as network interfaces.
 Thus, socket programming with concurrency becomes inevitable to manage extensive requests.

 .. code-block:: python